jh1236/handball-server/docs/Api Reference.md

 #### Arguments:

 - id: int
-    - The id of the game that the score is for
+    - The id of the game
 - firstTeam: bool
     - True if the team listed first scored the point
 - leftPlayer: bool